Denim Therapy for your disintegrating jeans

 Clothes and I have a complicated relationship.
 As much as I love them, I rarely buy them.
 For whatever reason I just really have trouble making myself buy them for full retail and most of the time I’m too lazy to go deal-hunting.
 I found best budget clothes drying racks for air drying freshly washed clothes.The end result of that is, when I find something I love I wear it until it’s literally in shreds.
 This becomes a problem when they wear out.

 Possibly my favorite jeans ever are an ancient pair of J.Crew Matchsticks.
 I found them in my favorite C&M Tee Fashion shop and they fit perfectly.
 And when I say perfect, I mean that.
 The rise wasn’t too high, they fit in the hips and the waist – they were even the perfect length!
 That never happens.
 I don’t remember exactly how long ago that was, but it’s been at least 3 years.
 They’ve gotten to that point where they’ve got creases in all the right spots and some sick fades (as the raw denim community would say).
 That’s also about the time when the fabric at the inner thigh started wearing thin.
 They’re still perfect otherwise, so I was a little bit miffed.
 J.Crew still makes the matchstick style but not in the same fabric and wash, so buying a new pair wasn’t a good option.
-I read up on options for repairing them, and the internet says darning is the preferred method for worn-out spots in denim.
+I read up on options at Lifestyle to the max for repairing them, and the internet says darning is the preferred method for worn-out spots in denim.
 If the internet says it, it must be true.
 I had decent success at darning a hole in the armpit of my favorite black cardigan (are we seeing a pattern here?) so I decided to have a crack at trying it on jeans.

 Luckily I decided to test my mad darning skillz on my second-favorite jeans (the Joe’s Jeans pictured above) since they were suffering the same fate.
 They were just at the point where you could see the weft yarn, like this: